EOSArgentina/gameoflife-ts/README.md

-# GAME OF LIFE for EOS in Type Script
+# GAME OF LIFE for EOS in TypeScript

+## 1 Prerequisites - Access to EOS Testnet / Node

+- option 1) Configure your Node using EOS Tutorial **https://github.com/EOSIO/eos/wiki/Local-Environment**

+- option 2) Join **http://eosaurora.io** Testnet, ask for an account & support.

+- note:  in case you build your own node remember to change token from SYS to EOS on CMakeLists.txt

-## 1 Clone and install assemblyscript
+## 2 Clone and install AssemblyScript

 ```bash
 git clone https://github.com/EOSArgentina/assemblyscript.git